 There are many business and technical challenges IT organizations face with today's globally distributed workforce.
 Enterprise WAN optimization technology addresses these challenges by increasing productivity, reducing costs, accelerating global applications and enabling collaboration.
 However, the pressure is higher than ever to deliver seamless services to users, irrespective of connectivity type.
 A common misconception is that WAN performance is always a bandwidth issue; however, adding additional bandwidth is not always the answer.
-The enterprise must meet the challenge of unavoidable WAN characteristics, such as limited bandwidth and
+The enterprise must meet the challenge of unavoidable WAN characteristics, such as limited bandwidth and network delay.

 Here are five reasons why WAN optimization technology is an essential component of your enterprise strategy and how your organization may benefit from existing enterprise WAN optimization techniques, such as content delivery networking (CDN), Transmission Control Protocol (TCP) acceleration and Quality of Service (QoS).